arg0naut91/muRty/README.md

 The input matrix has to be a square matrix (`N x N`).

 In terms of classes, if you pass anything else it attempts to convert it to matrix.
-Usually this should work for common formats (`data frame`, `data.table` or `tibble`).
+Usually this should work for common formats (`data.frame`, `data.table` or `tibble`).

 Let’s take for example a small matrix used for demonstration of Murty’s